nicklockwood/RandomSequence/README.md

     - (void)shuffleWithSequence:(RandomSequence *)sequence;

 This method shuffles the array using the specified sequence object.
-Internally this calls the RandomSequence `nextValue` method repeatedly, so the seed of the sequence will be modified.
+Internally this calls the RandomSequence `nextDouble` method repeatedly, so the seed of the sequence will be modified.

 Protocols